peaashmeter/rich_typewriter/README.md

 ## Motivation
 I was creating a [visual novel engine](https://pub.dev/packages/npdart), so I needed a convenient way to animate RichTexts (with styles and WidgetSpans).
-Actually there *are* some packages which do the thing, but they do not work with existant RichTexts and/or do not support WidgetSpans.
+Actually there *are* some packages which do the thing, but they do not work with existent RichTexts and/or do not support WidgetSpans.

 In addition, it's also a kind of proof of concept in terms of interaction with the element tree.